 Get Effective Pest Control Today

 If you are struggling with a fly infestation and can’t seem to find a solution, don’t worry!
 The experts at United Pest Solutions are prepared to provide services or recommendations to get rid of these pests.
-Our skilled technicians have been proudly serving the Seattle WA area for nearly 60 years, and we are dedicated to providing you with excellent service and effective solutions.
+Our skilled technicians have been proudly serving the Bellevue WA area for nearly 60 years, and we are dedicated to providing you with excellent service and effective solutions.

 Rather than dealing with obnoxious buzzing for months on end, give us a call today!